stfnjstn/developerplayground/_posts/2014-07-21-how-to-convertintegrate-swift-with-objective-c.md

 ```

 #### 6. Now let's convert the singleton.
 The static keyword can only be used inside a struct with the current SWIFT version.
 I’ll use this code snippet to migrate the getMotionManager method.
 Thanks to all contributors on this [stackoverflow](http://stackoverflow.com/questions/24024549/dispatch-once-singleton-model-in-swift)[ discussion](http://stackoverflow.com/questions/24024549/dispatch-once-singleton-model-in-swift) for pointing me in the right direction.
-The class keyword is needed to specify the method getMotionManager as a 'Type Method' and sharedInstance as a 'Type Property'.
+The class keyword is needed to specify the method _getMotionManager_ as a _Type Method_ and sharedInstance as a _Type Property_.

 ```swift
 // only one instance of CMMotionManager can be used in your project.